TaalVerena/bro-code/README.md

 * A dropdown selection of counties in Munster have been provided to better enable the Bro Code team to recommend groups to the user.
 The option of 'Other' is also noted for users who are located abroad, but would still like to join the meetups / groups.
 * The checkbox includes confirmation that the user can join more groups, change thier mind about groups selected in the signup form or create their own groups.
 This gives the user flexibility and allows them to make joining the community an enjoyable and personalised experience.
 * The header and footer tie in with the main page to provide a seamless transition between pages.
+* The Signup page is responsive on different devices and keeps a very similar layout throughout.
+Varied versions of the background image are used to keep the focus on the portal and padding and margins for the cover text are adjusted to seamlessly read on all devices.
 * The submit button brings the user to the Thank You page detailed below.
 * The changes from the wireframe includde the addition of the background images and color changes.
 The eye-catching portal-themed background sets the stage for the user's journey into the Bro Code realm and follows the color scheme of the main page.
 A varied opacity version of the familiar colors used on the main page are used as background colors for the form text.